![]() |

 There are two stories about the origins of the name Atlee.
 One is that the station takes its name from a farmer named A. T. Lee who lived there.
 Trains would stop “at Lee’s”, hence the name.
 A more likely alternative is that the station was named after Jacob S. Atlee, a delegate to the State legislature, who also lived in the area.
 According to a recent article in the Richmond Times Dispatch, the earliest record of the name is in the 1853 Virginia Central Board of Directors’ Minutes.

 During the Civil War, Atlee Station was of strategic importance as the nearest telegraph office north of Richmond.
-On March 1, 1864, Confederate troops attacked and drove off Federal soldiers camped near the station.
+On March 1, 1864, rebel troops attacked and drove off U.S. soldiers camped near the station.

 At one point, there were both East and West Atlee stations.
 They were combined into a single station in 1921.
 The telegraph office was discontinued in 1931.
 The following year, Atlee was discontinued as an agency station.
 The station building itself was replaced by a combined passenger and freight shed in 1944.
 Atlee appeared on the 1947 timetable as a flag stop and apparently remained so as late as 1960.
 In late 1956, the C&O petitioned the State Corporation Commission for authority to discontinue handling freight at Atlee.
 Reportedly, the C&O removed the shed in 1962, though it still appeared on the 1963 track charts.
 There was also a Section Foreman’s house in Atlee.
 The passing siding (track number 821) in Atlee could hold 71 41' cars.
 The house track (track number 822) could hold 12 41' cars.
 According to the Valuation Maps, the house track was retired in January of 1978, but a report in the August, 1973 C&O Historical Newsletter said that it was spiked and out of service.